Brand activation and experiential marketing strategies for 2018

 Forbes magazine states that “Millennials have turned the traditional marketing strategy on its head, requiring an entirely new approach.“

 Typically when a company contacts us it’s because they need something crazy built.
 And almost always on a very short deadline, so it’s easily understandable as to how this can be extremely stressful for any coordinator.
-The coordinator has been tasked with creating something that hasn’t been done before if this isn’t the case and your idea isn’t unique then you run the risk of the consumers blowing you off… Currently, for most companies, the majority of the audience falls into the Millenials composed of early 80’s to early 21st century.
-I barely made it into this generation by one year experiencing life before home computers, cell phones, and all this new-fangled technology, I was born on the precipice of the modern technology boom.
-What I do remember is that advertising to me came in two forms tv ads and print, and there was so little of it in today’s comparison that I actually welcomed it and I was easily persuaded.
-Today you have to gain my trust before I buy your product.
+The coordinator has been tasked with creating something that hasn’t been done before.
+If this isn’t the case and your idea isn’t unique then you run the risk of the consumers blowing you off… Currently, for most companies, the majority of the audience falls into the Millenials composed of early 80’s to early 21st century.
+In the past advertising came in two forms tv ads and print, and there was so little by today’s comparison that I actually did not mind it and was nieve.
+Fast-forward today, you have to gain my trust before I buy your product.

 A short list of what makes the best brand activation.